Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsubsection{Liver Segmentation Datasets}

 We conduct extensive experiments on the CHAOS \cite{b40} and LITS \cite{b41} liver segmentation datasets as depicted in Fig.~\ref{fig:show_motivation}.
-We focus on the CT modality images in the CHAOS liver segmentation dataset to verify our proposed GKD framework.
+We focus on the CT modality images in the CHAOS liver segmentation dataset.
 CHAOS contains CT liver images of 40 patients whose livers are \textbf{healthy and not diseased}.
-In the original CHAOS liver segmentation dataset, both the training and testing sets contain images of 20 patients.
+In the original CHAOS dataset, both the training and testing sets contain images of 20 patients.
 However, only the original training set provides binary-class ground truth.
-We choose 13 patient images (\emph{i.e.} patient number: 1, 2, 5, 6, 8, 10, 14, 16, 18, 19, 21, 22, 23) from the original training set as the sub-training set for this experiment, and the remaining 7 patient images (\emph{i.e.} patient number: 24, 25, 26, 27, 28, 29, 30) are used as the sub-testing set.
+We choose the images of 13 patients (\emph{i.e.} patient number: 1, 2, 5, 6, 8, 10, 14, 16, 18, 19, 21, 22, 23) from the original training set as the sub-training set for this experiment, and the remaining 7 patient images (\emph{i.e.} patient number: 24, 25, 26, 27, 28, 29, 30) are used as the sub-testing set.
 Thus, we obtain 1,578 CT liver images as the sub-training set and 1,296 CT liver images as the sub-testing set.
-Each CT image in CHAOS has $512 \times 512$ spatial size.
+Each CT image in CHAOS has a size of $512 \times 512$ pixels.
 Moreover, we introduce the LITS liver segmentation dataset to verify the generalizable ability of the distilled student by our proposed GKD.
 The original LITS dataset contains numerous CT liver images of \textbf{diseased patients}, which is challenging due to the uneven shape and diffuseness of the images.
 Randomly, we pick 1,000 liver images with ground truth from LITS and merge their semantic categories into two categories: liver and background.
 The selected liver images are leveraged as a generalization test set which is not involved in the training stage.
-All the images in LITS have $256 \times 256$ spatial size.
+All the images in LITS have a size of $512 \times 512$ pixels.